azamsharp/azamsharp.github.io/_posts/testing.md

 ```

 This allows you to move the creation of the query in the model itself instead of the view, allowing you to use the same query in other parts of the application.
 My recommendation is to start out having the query in the view.
 If your query is getting complicated and needs to be reused in other views then think about moving it to the model class.

+> At the time of this writing there is also no way to dynamically change the predicate attached with the query.
+This means you will have to create a new instance of the query and provide the new predicate.
+In Core Data with ```@FetchRequest``` you were allowed to substitute the predicate with a new one.
+Maybe this is just a current limitation and will be addressed in the future versions of SwiftData framework.

 ### Xcode Previews